On March 13, 2020, the County of San Luis Obispo declared a local emergency due to the spread of the COVID-19 coronavirus in SLO County.

 City of Arroyo Grande Response

 On March 17, 2020, in response to the status of the COVID-19/novel coronavirus outbreak, the City Manager, acting within his authority as the City’s Director of Emergency Services, signed a Proclamation declaring the existence of a local emergency within the City of Arroyo Grande in order to gain access to additional resources.
-Pursuant to State law, the City Council ratified the action at its March 24, 2020 Regular Meeting.
+Pursuant to State law, the City Council ratified the action at its March 24, 2020 Regular Meeting by adopting Resolution No. 4974.

-To protect the safety and health of the community and its employees, and in accordance with the County’s Executive Order to Shelter at Home, the City of Arroyo Grande has temporarily closed its community centers and public counters at City Hall, Corporation Yard (Public Works), Recreation Services, and Police Station until further notice.
+To protect the safety and health of the community and its employees, and in accordance with the County’s Executive Order to Shelter at Home, the City of Arroyo Grande has temporarily closed its community centers and public counters at City Hall, Corporation Yard (Public Works), and Recreation Services until further notice.
 Public counters at the Five Cities Fire Authority are also closed.
 The public can call the City’s main telephone line at (805) 473-5400 or send an email to email@example.com for more information about the City’s response or services during this time.
 A staff directory can be found here.

 In accordance with both the Countywide and Statewide order, the City will continue to provide essential governmental services to the community during this time, including police, fire, water treatment and distribution, wastewater conveyance, construction services, public works infrastructure, and other general operations.